 1 tbsp coconut oil

-1 can unsweetened reduced fat coconut milk (13.6 Fl Oz)
+1 cup unsweetened light coconut milk

 3 tbsp chia seeds (doesn't really matter but makes it look more oatmeal-y)